danilhendrasr/danilhendrasr/README.md

 🛠️ **Tools**:<br>
 **Day job**: TypeScript, React, and React Native.<br>
-**Hobby**: I pretty much use just about anything, Java, C++, Rust, Go, Python, Dart, Ruby, or anything that interests me.
+**Hobby**: I like to tinker around with programming languages, Java, C++, Rust, Go, Python, Dart, or anything that interests me.

 📫 **Hit me up at**: